For Ted Stolze

 Ingram gets in trouble with his bookie and finds himself forced to get involved, to make the jump from "people" to career criminal, as the only way to protect himself and his daughter.
 Ingram's predicament does not immediately underscore race.
 However, there is an interesting scene when a bunch of his bookie's goons follow him to a skating rink in Central Park.
 Ingram threatens to go to a nearby police car.
 One goon responds "That'll be the day," making it clear that they are threatening him both with the overt force of muscle and the more subtle force of racism.
 They will be believed but he will not.
 The cop turns out to be black, and the two goons scurry away unwilling to test the extent to which their white skin still carries authority.
 While the particular instance fails the general point stands; Ingram cannot rely on legitimate authorities to protect him from the underworld.

 Slater's transformation from refusal to agreement is slightly more complicated.
 Slater lives with his girlfriend, Lorry (played by Shelley Winters).
-I usually think of Shelley Winters as personifying a particular kind of longing and neglect and discontent with the status of wife.
-In her greatest films she is married to someone who does not want her.
-In Night of the Hunter she is married only for the hidden money and in Lolita she is married for her daughter, while A Place in the Sun, she is murdered by the man who pledges to marry her, even in Winchester '73 where she plays the romantic lead, Jimmy Stewart is more interested in the gun than her.
+Shelley Winters is the master of a portraying a particular kind of woman, one who is committed to the romantic ideal of the couple even as the reality fails her.
+In some of her greatest films she is married to someone who does not want her, who marries her for something or someone else.
+In Night of the Hunter she is married only for the money that Harry Powell (Robert Mitchum) believes is hidden on her property and in Lolita Humbert Humbert (James Mason) only marries can get closer to her daughter, the object of his obsession, even in Winchester '73 where could be said to play the romantic interest, Lin McAdam (Jimmy Stewart) is more interested in recovering the gun and getting revenge than ending up with her.
+One could also add to the list A Place in the Sun, where Winters plays the working class girlfriend that is cast aside like so much ballast in the face of the opulence that Elizabeth Taylor represents.
+What Winters excels at is not just conveying the sadness of the neglected wife or scorned girlfriend, but the cruel optimism, to use Berlant's term, of her performance, she constantly acts as if somehow, through her dedication she could make these marriages or relationships work despite all evidence to the contrary.
 All of this is more for for a post on the Shelley Winters and the cruel optimism of her attachment to marriage that I should write at some point.
-More than that one could write an entire criticism of marriage and the figure of the patient and saintly wife by looking at the films of Shelley Winters.
+One could write an entire criticism of marriage and the figure of the patient and saintly wife by looking at the films of Shelley Winters.

 Slater and Lorry